roundcube/roundcubemail-helpdocs/en_US/overview.rst

 General Overview of the User Interface
 ======================================

-Once authenticated, the screen of Roundcube webmail is diveded into functional parts which are explained here:
+Once authenticated, the screen of Roundcube webmail is divided into functional parts which are explained here:

 .. image:: _static/_skin/overview.png